deepakhj/cadent/docs/writers.md

     FNV64a("name1_is_value1.name2_is_value2..." + ":" + "name1=value1 name2=value2 ..")

-So it's a bit of doulbing up on the key + tags set, but for systems that do both a "key" and tags (influx, etc) then this method provides some resolution for differeing injection systems.
+So it's a bit of doubling up on the key + tags set, but for systems that do both a "key" and tags then this method provides some resolution for differeing writer backend systems.

 MetaTags are no concidered part of the unique metric, as they are subject to change.
 An example of a MetaTag is the sender of the metrics (statsd, cadent, diamond, collectd, etc).
 Where the metric itself is the same, but the sender